aethercloud-ai/agentauthnz/SECURITY.md

 # Production vs Testing
 # Use AGENTAUTH_* variables for production
-# Use AGENTAUTH_TEST_* variables for testing (all three are IdP independent)
-# Tests will emit clear error messages if required test variables are not set
+# Tests use mock data and do not require any environment variables
 ```

 ### Configuration File